Jenniferz28/Time-Series-ARIMA-XGBOOST-RNN/README.md

-# Time Series Prediction for individual household power
+# Time Series Prediction for Individual Household Power
-Individual household power prediction
 Dateset: https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption

 The electric power consumption in an individual household with a one-minute sampling rate over a period between Dec 2006 and Nov 2010 (47 months) were measured.
 Different electrical quantities and some sub-metering values are recorded.
-Our goal is to predict the Global active power at least 1 hour into the future.
+Our goal is to predict the Global active power into the future.

-<> There are some data points of Dec 2010, which is not consistent with the data description.

 Six independentvariables and a numerical dependent variable Global active power with 2,075,259 observations are available.
 Approximately 1.25% missing values are represented as “?” in the raw dataset.
-There are several methods to impute the missing values as the column mean, median or using KNN based approaches.
 However, missing values are dropped for simplicity.
 Furthermore, we find that not all observations are ordered by the date time.
 Therefore we analyze the data with explicit time stamp as an index.
-In the preprocessing step, we perform a bucket-average of the raw data to reduce the noise from the one- minute sampling rate.
+In the preprocessing step, we perform a bucket-average of the raw data to reduce the noise from the one-minute sampling rate.
 For simplicity, we only focus on the last 18000 rows of raw dataset (the most recent data in Nov 2010).

 ### A list of python files:
 + *Gpower_Arima_Main.py* :  The **executable** python program of a univariate ARIMA model.